Pip (Great Expectations)

-Philip Pirrip, called Pip, is the protagonist and narrator in Charles Dickens's novel Great Expectations (1861).
+Philip Pirrip, called Pip, is the protagonist and narrator of Charles Dickens's novel Great Expectations (1861).
 He is amongst the most popular characters in English literature.

-Pip narrates his story many years after the events of the novel take place.
+Pip narrates his story many years after the novel's events occur.
 The novel follows Pip's process from childhood innocence to adulthood.
 The financial and social rise of the protagonist is accompanied by an emotional and moral deterioration, which forces Pip to recognize his negative expectations in a new self-awareness.